|Cloudy sky dotted with hot air balloons.|

 I find it interest how often males were sun gods and females Earth goddesses, maybe saying men represented energy and women matter, tying it to today's physics.

 The sky’s atmosphere exists miles above the Earth, holding molecules of gases and all the billions of water molecules that form clouds.
 Just because they float, doesn't mean they are any more weightless than the moon.
-Those clouds weight far more than their floating images imply--sometimes we have the weight of a hundred elephants floating overhead.
-It delivers water and snow to the Earth's surface.
+Those clouds weight far more than their floating images imply--sometimes we have the weight of a hundred elephants or more floating overhead, delivering water and snow to the Earth's surface.

 As sunlight diffuses through the sky's many molecules, Rayleigh scattering lets the shorter, blue waves of light color the daytime sky.
 Red waves often appear to color the sunset sky.